La Fille mal gardée

 Queensland Ballet is a vibrant, creative company which connects people and dance across Queensland.
 We offer a program of world-class productions of the best classical ballets and inspired contemporary dance works.
 The Company engages renowned choreographers and designers from around the world and nurtures emerging local talent by presenting exciting new works in an intimate studio series.
 With a culture of creativity and collaboration, complemented by an active program of engagement with our communities, Queensland Ballet has become the central hub for dance in the State.
-Our dancers are acclaimed for the technical excellence and versatility, and our annual program offers diversity in style, audience focus and geographic reach, with up to 100 performances in Brisbane and tours to regional Queensland.
+Our dancers are acclaimed for their technical excellence and versatility, and our annual program offers diversity in style, audience focus and geographic reach, with up to 100 performances in Brisbane and tours to regional Queensland.

 Queensland Ballet was established in 1960 by Charles Lisner OBE.
 Charles trained with Edouard Borovansky and danced with his ballet company before going to London to continue dance studies with the Sadler's Wells Ballet School.
 He later joined The Royal Ballet , Covent Garden.
 In 1953 Charles returned to Australia to open the Lisner Ballet Academy, and in 1960, the Lisner Ballet Company.
 The Company was re-named Queensland Ballet in 1962 and became the first ballet ensemble in Australia to tour regionally, a commitment that continues today.

 In 1974, Charles stepped down as Artistic Director and Chief Executive Officer, and was replaced by Harry Haythorne.